-International field placements are currently offered to BSW and MSW students completing their final, full-time placement in the United Kingdom (London, England, and Belfast, Northern Ireland), the Republic of Ireland (Dublin), Canada (Vancouver, British Columbia), and the Eastern Caribbean (Trinidad & Tobago).
+International field placements are offered to BSW and MSW students completing their final, full-time placement in the United Kingdom (London, England, and Belfast, Northern Ireland), the Republic of Ireland (Dublin), Canada (Vancouver, British Columbia), and the Eastern Caribbean (Trinidad & Tobago).
 Placements include clinical, case management, and administrative opportunities.
-Through these experiences students become familiar with host cultures and communities, and learn how social welfare services are interpreted and provided abroad.
-Each of our partner agencies provide a unique cultural experience and immersion opportunity.
+Through these experiences, students become familiar with host cultures and communities and learn how social welfare services are interpreted and provided abroad.
+Each of our partner agencies provides a unique cultural experience and immersion opportunity.

 Though these internships are often once-in-a-lifetime opportunities, they can also be bridges to future involvement with non-governmental organizations, Peace Corps or Fulbright proposals, advanced academic study, or a major transformation in one’s capacity to work with international clients in the U.S.

 International field placements are offered to both MSW and BSW students.
-Interested students should contact Dr. Neil Abell (firstname.lastname@example.org) or Emily Joyce (email@example.com) to learn more about the options.
+Interested students should contact Dr. Neil Abell (firstname.lastname@example.org) or Tan Edgerton (email@example.com) to learn more about the options.

 Completing an international field placement is a life-changing experience for CSW students.
 Our program alumni come away from their field placement more aware of and passionate about social work in a global context.

-To hear our alumni's perspective, please watch the following interview with Jordan Park, intern in South Africa, and Dr. Neil Abell, Program Director.
+To hear our alumni's perspective, please watch the following interview with Jordan Park, Chelsey Sampley, Virginia Golz, and Dr. Neil Abell, Program Director.
 You will find additional content from our alumni in the drop-down pages for our different internship locations.

 Timeline and Process